ciscoheat/superforms-web/src/routes/default-values/+page.md

 <Head title="Default values" />

-When `superValidate` encounters a schema field that isn't optional, or when a `FormData` field is falsy, a default value is returned to the form, to ensure that the type is correct:
+When `superValidate` encounters a schema field that isn't optional, and when its supplied data is empty, a default value is returned to the form, to ensure that the type is correct:

 | type    | value       |
 | ------- | ----------- |